irtf-nwcrg/rg-materials/ietf110-2021-03-11_online/ietf110_nwcrg_minutes.md

 (Raymond Yeung) (10+5')
 (https://datatracker.ietf.org/doc/draft-irtf-nwcrg-bats/)

 Watson Ladd (Cloudflare): very interesting work.
-How to advance the draft to have it published on time?
+How to advance the draft and have it published on time?
 RY: we have the feeling it's pretty ready for publication.
 VR: the newly added section 4 is very well written and clear, and the same it true for the security section.
 I need to read the specifications part but otherwise I'm very happy with the way this document progressed.
-Just a comment for section 4: if you can make it a bit more neutral it would be good.
+Just a comment for section 4: if you can make it a bit more neutral, it would be fine.
 RY: yes, no problem.
-Dave Oran: what happens when a RG closes, is that we put the research group in sleep mode until the last document has been through the whole process, and only when we formally close the group.
+Dave Oran: what happens when a RG closes, is that we put the research group in sleep mode until the last document has been through the whole process and is published, and only then we formally close the group.
 VR: I'm quite confident we can have a RG Last Call very soon.